trynova/nova/nova_vm/src/heap/README.md

 ## Garbage collection

 Above I mentioned that our garbage collection is a tracing collection algorithm.
-It's also intended to be a compacting GC.
-Not that it properly exists or works yet.
+It is a compacting GC.

 Here're the broad strokes of it: